One Hundred and Fourth Amendment of the Constitution of India: Text

 “Reservation of seats and special representation to cease after certain period”;

 (b) in the long line, after clauses (a) and (b), for the words "seventy years", the words "eighty years in respect of clause (a) and seventy years in respect of clause (b)" shall be substituted.

 The full text of Article 334 of the Constitution, after the 95th Amendment, is given below:

 Legislative history

 The Constitution (One Hundred and Fourth Amendment) Bill, 2019 was introduced in the Lok Sabha on 9 December 2019 by Ravi Shankar Prasad, Minister of Law and Justice.
 The bill sought to amend Article 334 of the constitution.

 The bill was unanimously passed by the Lok Sabha on 10 December 2019 with 355 votes in favour and 0 votes against.
-[Citation Needed, broken link] The bill was then tabled in the Rajya Sabha and was also passed unanimously on 12 December 2019 with 163 votes in favour and 0 votes against.
+The bill was then tabled in the Rajya Sabha and was also passed unanimously on 12 December 2019 with 163 votes in favour and 0 votes against.
 The bill received assent from the President of India, Ram Nath Kovind, on 21 January 2020 and was notified in The Gazette of India on the next day.
 The amendment came into effect on 25 January 2020.